 With a villa you get far more value in terms of actual real estate.
 When you break the price of your hotel room down and divide it by how much space it entitles you to, it is considerably more expensive than a villa.

-Many villas don’t just offer large bedrooms either, they often come with outdoor space and plenty of communal areas indoors.
+The majority of villas (for example, villas in paros) also feature outdoor spaces and communal areas in addition to large bedrooms.
 It’s hard to argue with the value of a villa when it is considered in these terms.

 Remember as well that all the space in a villa is private space for you and your family, you aren’t paying to stay somewhere you will have to share with others.
 In many ways this makes the space you are getting more valuable and makes the villa an even better deal when compared to a hotel.